-Following the government guidelines in England, we ask that all visitors over the age of 11 wear a face covering whilst visiting our shops, indoor enclosed areas (takeaway facilities, toilets, walk through animal exhibits) For animal welfare reasons ALL visitors over 3 years old MUST wear a mask to enter the lemur walkthrough.
+Following the government guidelines in England, we ask that all visitors over the age of 11 wear a face covering while visiting any indoor enclosed areas (takeaway facilities, toilets, walk through animal exhibits) For animal welfare reasons ALL visitors over 3 years old MUST wear a mask to enter the lemur walkthrough.

-Can I take my school group into the animal houses and walkthroughs?
+Can I take my school group into the indoor animal habitats and walk throughs?

 Will your educators be wearing masks during workshops?

 Our staff have been provided with face coverings (which are required to be worn by the general public in our indoor spaces), however following the latest government advice, it is not mandatory for our delivery staff in classrooms.
 This is reviewed regularly and updated where appropriate.

 We are a school and are from an area where there’s a local lockdown.
 Can we still come on our visit to the zoo?

 It depends where your school is based so we would recommend that you check your local guidelines.
 Unless there is an explicit instruction not to travel for ‘non-essential’ reasons we understand that in most areas it is acceptable to travel to visitor attractions.
 We advise all schools to seek guidance from the Department of Education and Local Education Authority before visiting the zoo.